SidorowiczPaulina/ShiftPlaner/README.md

 ## Backend - Python and Django
 We provided a backend foundation by using Python 3.11.3 and Django 5.0.
 Python offers the latest features, bug fixes and optimizations, which contributes to effective and modern application development.
 Django 5.0, as a high-level web framework, provides tools for quickly creating solid web applications.

-## Fronted - HTML5, CSS, JavaScript
+## Fronted - HTML5, CSS, JavaScript, Bootstrap
-In order to create a user-friendly look, we used popular frontend technologies HTML5, CSS and JavaScript.
+In order to create a user-friendly look, we used popular frontend technologies HTML5, CSS, Bootstrap and JavaScript.

 # Instalation process